Witnesses describe chaotic scene as deputies shot at Andrew Brown Jr. - KESQ

 “That’s my favorite nephew.
 He never carried a gun.
 He didn’t own a gun,” Pete Brown told CNN.

-The deputy involved in the shooting is on leave, according to the the sheriff.
+The deputy involved in the shooting is on leave, according to the sheriff.

 Wooten told reporters at a Wednesday afternoon news conference that deputies wore body cameras and they were activated.
 The footage has not been released.

-Note: CORRECTION: An earlier version of this story incorrectly identified Andrew Brown’s age.
-He was 42.